handakumbura/SeleniumAutomationEmployerProfile/README.md

-# Selenium Automation Swivel Group Assessment.
+# Swivel Group Assessment: Selenium Automation.

 To run this project, you must first have Java 1.9 and Apache Maven configured on a Windows Computer.
 Once the prerequisite are met,